 The 2010 edition of CES is in full effect in Las Vegas and with it all of the latest gadgets, gizmos and technologies ranging from automotive to internet and wireless.
 Walking the floor it was clear that green tech is definitely making its way into the mainstream consumer companies more and more.
 There is an entire pavilion here at CES dedicated to sustainable technologies and products, but peppered throughout the wireless world and innovation areas of the show greener products and services were being demonstrated.
-Read on for some of the cool green tech that caught my eye on this first day of the show!
+Read on for some of the cool green tech that caught my eye on this first day of the show!solar chargers for iPhones and Blackberrys to phone and audio accessories made from recycled materials, to programs aimed at dealing with all of our e-waste, there are companies out there creating ways to partake in this digital wonderland while leaving a slightly smaller footprint on our planet.

 Solargenix provides a variety of solar powered alternatives to charging iPhones, Blackberrys and laptops with their form-fitting device sleeves and backpacks.
 They also manufacture generic solar charged batteries that can be used to charge cameras and other electronics using USB technology.